FRACerqueira/PromptPlus/PromptPlus/README.txt

 **Welcome to PromptPlus**

 Interactive command-line toolkit for **C#** with powerful controls.
-PromptPlus has separate pakage integrate command line parse CommandDotNet(4.3.0/5.0.1): PromptPlus.CommandDotNet (V1.0.0.220-beta)!!!

-PromptPlus and PromptPlus.CommandDotNet was developed in c# with target frameworks:
+PromptPlus was developed in c# with target frameworks:

 - netstandard2.1
 - .NET 5
 - .NET 6

+PromptPlus has separate pakage integrate command line parse CommandDotNet(4.3.0/5.0.1):

+- PromptPlus.CommandDotNet (V1.0.0.220-beta)!!!

-**visit the official page for complete documentation** :
+**visit the official pages for complete documentation** :

 https://fracerqueira.github.io/PromptPlus
 For PromptPlus controls